shanedjones/cartoon-annotation-tool/README.md

 1. Audio is recorded using the MediaRecorder API
 2. Video interactions (play, pause, seek) are captured as events
 3. Drawing annotations are captured with timestamps
-4. Animation category selections are recorded in real-time
+4. Annotation category selections are recorded in real-time
 5. All events are synchronized to a common timeline

 ### Replaying Sessions
 1. Audio playback drives the main timeline
 2. Video events are replayed at their recorded times
 3. Annotations appear at their recorded timestamps
-4. Animation categories selected during recording are displayed
+4. Annotation categories selected during recording are displayed
 5. All components reset properly when replay completes

-### Animation Categories
+### Annotation Categories
-1. Five key categories for animation analysis:
+1. Five key categories for annotation analysis:
    - Artistic Style
    - Character Design
    - Motion Dynamics